-Right now in the Lowe House offices, we’re hearing from a lot of people who are in the very early stages of planning weddings for 2014.
+Right now in the Lowe House offices, we’re hearing from a lot of people who are in the very early stages of planning weddings for next year.
 Where the hell do we start? is a common question these days.
 When you have nothing besides, “We want to get married,” (which is, I should point out, the most important thing) all of the options in front of you can feel incredibly overwhelming.
 Are we rustic-barn-in-the-country wedding people?
 Sleek-urban-loft wedding people?
 Something in between?
 What the hell is Pinterest?
 If we don’t have a vision for our wedding, how do we find one?
 People keep asking us what our colors are going to be?
 How do I make that stop?

 The good news is lots of what the WIC tells you is important about your wedding is… total nonsense.
 Your wedding doesn’t need a “theme” or even a “color scheme.”
 In fact, deciding those things first is often starting at the wrong end of things.
 So, let’s walk through where to get started, and how to let the “style” of your wedding reveal itself to you in a way that doesn’t involve a fifteen-point questionnaire.
 (Also, if you’ve pictured purple bridesmaid dresses and tulip bouquets forever, go for it!
 That’s not wrong either.)